-Contractor is required to demonstrate that the system run without off-line errors, reader errors, and alarm errors for a period of 15 business days after the installation work is completed.
+The contractor is required to demonstrate that the system runs without off-line errors, reader errors, and alarm errors for a period of 15 business days after the installation work is completed.
 System acceptance requires that this test is fully and successfully completed.
-Any equipment made deficient through contractor negligence, the contractor will be the financial responsibility and will be responsible for replacement.
+For any equipment made deficient through contractor negligence, the contractor will be financially responsible and will be responsible for replacement.